-Industry specific guidelines have been published by the California Department of Public Health.
-They can be found here.
+Industry specific workplace guidelines have been published by the California Department of Public Health.
 These guidelines contain general and specific workplace health and safety recommendations.

 Please refer to the following CDC resources for workplace health related information: